-Chase Brown vs Kimani Vidal: Who Should You Start?
+Chase Brown vs Kimani Vidal: The Full Breakdown

 Chase Brown is the receiving back in this matchup, turning 69 targets into 437 yards, while Kimani Vidal profiles as a more traditional rusher with 643 rushing yards and 3 touchdowns.
 In PPR and half-PPR formats Chase Brown carries the higher weekly floor.
 In standard leagues the gap tightens considerably.